 Ted provides EFTA with links to Canada and its bird conservation and education programs.
 As Senior Conservation Manager at Nature Canada, he leads the organization’s domestic and international bird conservation initiatives and the Nature Caretakers program.
 He holds a Master Bird Banding permit and co-founded and is long-term director of the Bruce Peninsula Bird Observatory.

-Joni is the Founder and Director of Optics for the Tropics, a long supporter of IMBD.
-She builds capacity for bird conservation across the western hemisphere with the distribution of quality binoculars for ornithologists in the Caribbean and Latin America.
+Joni is the Founder and Director of Optics for the Tropics, a long-time supporter of WMBD.
+She builds capacity for bird conservation across the Western Hemisphere with the distribution of quality binoculars for researchers and youth alike in the Caribbean and Latin America.
 Her tenure with the Florida Fish and Wildlife Conservation Commission, and involvement with Partners in Flight, provided a great background for understanding the complex issues of global conservation.
-Currently, she organizes travel opportunities to some of the best birding and wildlife viewing destinations to meet the people who manage them.
-A portion of each trip supports the biologists in these locations.
+Currently, she is changing people’s lives in Latin America and the Caribbean through training, experience and the foundational resource of binoculars.
+Joni is humbled by the people she has met and her ability to create opportunities for conservation across the world.

 Joni’s goal for the board: To establish an endowment type fund to secure program budgeting into the future.